-According to the latest annual report published by the JFTC, for the fiscal year ended on 31 March 2018, the JFTC received a total of 321 merger notifications, out of which 315 transactions were cleared within Phase I, and two cases proceeded to Phase II.
-The JFTC required remedies for all cases that moved to Phase II.
-The merger parties withdrew their notifications for the remaining four transactions and the JFTC has not blocked any of the notified transactions.
+According to the latest annual report published by the JFTC, for the fiscal year ending on 31 March 2019, the JFTC received a total of 310 merger notifications, out of which 300 transactions were cleared within Phase I, and one case proceeded to Phase II.
+The merger parties withdrew their notifications for the remaining nine transactions and the JFTC has not blocked any of the notified transactions.

-The author is not aware of any recent enforcement action by the JFTC in terms of imposing fines for failing to notify.
+The authors are not aware of any recent enforcement action by the JFTC in terms of imposing fines for failing to notify.
 Please also see question 2.8 for the warning issued against Canon.